 Why is digital asset management important?

-Like a well-organized pantry enables an efficient kitchen, a digital asset management system combines all your digital “ingredients” in one place.
+Like a well-organized pantry enables an efficient kitchen, the best digital asset management system combines all your digital “ingredients” in one place.
 With everything organized on cloud-based servers, team members can deploy and repurpose assets remotely.
-There’s no need to recreate assets, search for the assets you need, or spend time checking to ensure the “final final” graphic in a folder is the correct version.
+There’s no need to recreate assets, search for the assets you need, or spend time checking to ensure the “final” graphic in a folder is the correct version.

 Digital asset management lets creatives and marketers do their best work with confidence.
 It saves time and money while remaining true to the brand image and mission.